 In our May 2021 election, PCCFFAP members approved the Executive Council’s proposal to transition from the current tier-based model of calculating member dues to a percentage-based model.
-Currently, monthly dues are calculated based on salary range.
+Previously, monthly dues were calculated based on salary range.
 While this has been a common method of calculating dues, it creates inequities in that members can be on the same tier, with the same monthly dues, despite thousands of dollars’ difference in annual salary.
 That’s why most unions are moving to a percentage structure for membership dues.

 Our new dues structure is a simple and equitable percentage— 1.7% of a member’s gross salary, deducted monthly or biweekly depending on your pay schedule.

 Dues will only be required and collected based on your current earnings from your primary job classification at PCC.
 If there are zero gross earnings in a pay period, then zero dues are deducted.